Thursday, 24 October 2024

 But there were some calls with values other than 0-255 (they appeared to be memory addresses).
 These were usually preceded by or connected with POKE commands to specific areas of memory.
 Some of the USR (0-255) type calls also had POKEs connected with them, but I guessed that these were simply fiddling with the pitch or length of the sounds being produced for certain sound effects.
 But the ones relating to memory addresses were, I guessed, communicating info about rooms, so that a specific one could be rendered.
 There were a lot of rooms (86), and I began to despair that I would be able to port the game.

 Then Canadian Thanksgiving happend and my software engineer son Charlie came home from Halifax.
 With his help I was able to view the bits of integer DATA from the loader program.
-I was able to guess by the length of that data that each room was composed by 5 single bytes, with the bits of each byte being used to render the 7 horizontal spaced of the 5 rows of each room.
-Then my son was able to craft up an elegant algorithm in BASIC (with his old man's help with the archaic language) that would render the byte numbers into a stream of zeros and ones to print 3X2 blue blocks or black semi-graphic spaces to create the rooms on screen.
+I was able to guess by the length of that data that each room was composed by 5 single bytes, with the bits of each byte being used to render the 7 horizontal spaces of the 5 rows of each room.
+Then my son was able to craft an elegant algorithm in BASIC (with his old man's help with the archaic language) that would render the byte numbers into a stream of zeros and ones to print 3X2 blue blocks or black semi-graphic spaces to create the rooms on screen.
 Then we just had to extract the data from the loader program and put it into my slowly evolving Micro Color BASIC version of Nick's main program.

 At this point we descended into Unicode Hell.
 I asked Charlie to create a Javascript routine to take the bytes from the loader program turn them into characters and break them into the 5 character strings for each room.
 First, the Javascript compiler wouldn't recognize some of the bytes generated from the code as ASCII because it insisted on translating some (sometimes all) of them from UTF-8 to two byte UTF-16 codes.
 It was a monumental struggle informing ourselves and navigating these processes that occur behind the scenes in the Windows environment.
 So many landmines tripped over.
 Just switching between Notepad (Charlie's preferred editor) and Wordpad (mine), caused what felt like endless confusion.
 There was much hair pulling and debate about what was going on, but we finally figured it out and got what appeared to be a clean stream of 5 byte strings to render each of the 86 rooms.
 I say "appeared" because we seemed to have a few extra bytes.
 Two to be exact.